Tottenham humiliates Man United with 6-1 Premier League win

 In contrast to that late penalty on the south coast, United was immediately off the mark from the spot against Tottenham.

-The game was barely 30 seconds old when Davinson Sanchez tripped Anthony Martial to halt a run into the penalty and Fernandes converted from the spot.
+The game was barely 30 seconds old when Davinson Sanchez tripped Martial to halt a run into the penalty and Fernandes converted from the spot.

 Fernandes can be relied on to score penalties — this was his 18th in a row including at previous club Sporting in Lisbon.
 What cannot be relied on is United’s shambolic defense despite captain Harry Maguire becoming the world’s most expensive defender when he was signed last year for 80 million pounds (then $97 million).